Tristan da Cunha: Rare post-war ship visits

 Prince Philip, Duke of Edinburgh, the Queen's consort, visited the islands in 1957 as part of a world tour on board the royal yacht HMY Britannia.

-On 2 January 1954, Tristan da Cunha was visited by the Dutch ship Ruys, a passenger-cargo liner, carrying science fiction writer Robert A. Heinlein, his wife Ginny and other passengers.
+On 2 January 1954, Tristan da Cunha was visited by the Dutch ship Willem Ruys, a passenger-cargo liner, carrying science fiction writer Robert A. Heinlein, his wife Ginny and other passengers.
 The Ruys was travelling from Rio de Janeiro, Brazil, to Cape Town, South Africa.
-The visit is described in Heinlein's book "Tramp Royale".
+The visit is described in Heinlein's book Tramp Royale.
 The captain told Heinlein the island was the most isolated inhabited spot on Earth and ships rarely visited.
-Heinlein mailed a letter there to L. Ron Hubbard, a friend who also liked to travel, "for the curiosity value of the postmark".
-Biographer William H. Patterson, Jr. in his two volume "Robert A. Heinlein In Dialogue with his Century," wrote that lack of "cultural context" made it "nearly impossible to converse" with the islanders, "a stark contrast with the way they had managed to chat with strangers" while travelling in South America.
+Heinlein mailed a letter from there to L. Ron Hubbard, a friend who also liked to travel, "for the curiosity value of the postmark".
+Biographer William H. Patterson Jr. in his two volume Robert A. Heinlein In Dialogue with his Century, wrote that lack of "cultural context" made it "nearly impossible to converse" with the islanders, "a stark contrast with the way they had managed to chat with strangers" while travelling in South America.
 Members of the crew bought penguins during their brief visit to the island.